open-tiles/game-service/README.md

 Then install the dependencies with `pip install -r requirements`.

+### Docker

+Because none of the services images have been uploaded to a cloud hosted registry you will need to build the dependency images yourself before being able to run this service.
+Currently they are the:

+- player-api
+- board-api
+- combat-api

 Run `make up`.
 You may have to wait until the MySQL instance comes up before the other containers will stay alive.
 To check whether the MySQL database has finished coming up, run `docker logs risk-db` and look for text similar to